• Skip to primary navigation

 Why you will love this recipe:

-• They are surprisingly easy to make.
+• Even though they are made from scratch they are surprisingly easy to make.

-• You can easily make these brownies gluten free and dairy free.
+• You can easily make these brownies gluten-free and dairy-free.

-• Butter - butter adds moisture and richness to these homemade cherry brownies.
+• Butter - unsalted butter adds moisture and richness to these homemade cherry brownies.
 If you are dairy free use a vegan butter instead.

-• Cocoa powder - cocoa powder is used to give these brownies that rich chocolate flavour.
-Instead of cocoa powder you could also use cacao powder to make these double chocolate cherry brownies.
+• Cocoa powder - this is used to give these brownies that rich chocolate flavour.
+Instead of cocoa powder you could also use cacao powder.

 Step one: